Teen idol: 2010s

+Zendaya is recognized for her ascent from Disney's Shake It Up to global stardom, and Time Magazine named her one of the most influential teenagers of 2015.

 In Japan, more and more Japanese idol groups have appeared.
 In Japanese culture, persons called "idols" are media personalities in their teens and early twenties who are considered particularly attractive or cute and who will, for a period ranging from several months to a few years, regularly appear in the mass media, e.g. as singers for pop groups, bit-part actors, TV personalities, models in photo spreads published in magazines, advertisements, etc. One of the most successful groups is Momoiro Clover Z. Their performances incorporate elements of ballet, gymnastics, and action movies.
 During 2014, about 486,000 people attended their live concerts, which was the highest record of all female musicians in Japan.
 Momoiro Clover Z has been ranked as one of the most popular female idol groups from 2013 to 2017.

+Victoria Justice was the ultimate "teen queen" of the early 2010s, serving as the face of Nickelodeon's flagship program Victorious.

 In the late 2010s, many young actors developed large followings amongst teenagers after portraying famous contemporary literary characters.
 The most notable among these were Ansel Elgort (Augustus Waters), Timothée Chalamet (Elio Perlman), and Nick Robinson (Simon Spier).
 These actors were referred to by the media and general public as "White Boys of the Month", with the term becoming a popular meme since.
 Noah Centineo became popular among teenagers and young adults following the release of To All the Boys I've Loved Before, having amassed over 15 million Instagram followers within eight weeks of the film's release; he was dubbed an "internet boyfriend" by the media.